Wach-E/wachDockerFibonnaci/README.md

 This repository contains the files used to build a modified Fibonacci sequence of which runs in a Docker container.

 # Prerequisites
+1. Familiarity with python 3
-1. Familiarity with an OS CLI and Docker commands.
+2. Familiarity with an OS CLI and Docker commands.
-2. Local machine must have docker installed.
+3. Local machine must have docker installed.
 Check https://www.docker.com/products/docker-desktop

 # Base image: Python
 # Operations: